If you're looking at that cute little furball and wondering just how big he's going to get, you're in good company.

 I've not seen quite such a slow puppy growth rate in any of my other Rottweilers, so this is a bit of an extreme example, but shows you what I mean.

-There are different methods of calculating puppy weight estimates, but none of them can really be considered 'accurate'.
+There are lots of different methods of calculating puppy weight estimates, but none of them can predict exactly how much little Fido is going to weigh when he's all grown up.

-They will give you a rough idea of how big your puppy is going to be, but that's all.
+However, they will give you a rough idea of how big your puppy is going to be.

 If you're the proud owner of a mixed-breed dog (or one who you were told was purebred, but you don't have papers and are beginning to have doubts about), there are some simple dog dna testing kits that you can buy online and use at home.